oleander/ransac-and-hough-transform-java/README.md

 - showCanvas draws the data points, the best circle and the smallest width annulus on a canvas and displays the result to the user

-We start by choosing 3 random points from the data set and construct a circle that passes through them.
-Then we add all other points that are within a given distance from the circle's circumference.
-We repeat this procedure maxIter times, while keeping track of the highest number of points for a circle so far.
-When the iterations have finished, the circle with highest number of points is chosen as the best model.

 ### Methods

 - (+) showCanvas() *Displays the data points and the calculated circles on a canvas.*